 Stuart regularly contributes to various international journals within the criminological and substance use fields.
 He has a number of ongoing writing projects including a book on drugs and crime co-authored with Tammy Ayres and Steve Wakeman to be published by Sage in 2021.

 Stuart is a member of the European Society of Criminology, the Addiction Theory Network, North West: Drugs, and LJMU’s Centre for Crime, Criminalisation and Social Exclusion.

 Stuart is happy to discuss potential PhD supervision in any area related to substance use and/or drug policy.

-Stuart teaches across the suite of undergraduate and postgraduate level Criminal Justice programmes.
-At Level 4 he is module leader for Media, the Public and Criminal Justice alongside Criminological Theory, at Level 6 for Substance Use, Society and Criminal Justice, and at Level 7 for Drugs, Alcohol and Criminal Justice.
-Stuart won the Liverpool Student Union's 'Amazing Teacher' award in both 2017 and 2019, having also made the short-list for this accolade in 2014 and 2015.
+Stuart is passionate about teaching and contributes to the suite of undergraduate and postgraduate Criminal Justice programmes.
+At Level 4 he is module leader for Criminological Theory, at Level 6 for Substance Use, Society and Criminal Justice, and at Level 7 for Drugs, Alcohol and Criminal Justice.
+Stuart won the Liverpool Student Union's 'Amazing Teacher' award in 2019 and 2017, whilst also making the short-list for this accolade in 2020, 2015 and 2014.
 In 2019 he was awarded an Individual Teaching Excellence Award by the LJMU Teaching and Learning Academy.

 2001, University of Hull, United Kingdom, MA Criminology